benharmer/AlgorithmFairness/README.md

 The code will also output whether the algorithm satisfies five measures of fairness: statistical parity, equalised opportunity, equalised odds and the p% rule.
 The data produced is used for analysis in my Operational Research MSc dissertation: "Modelling and Measuring the Fairness of Artifical Intelligence Algorithms".

-There are two Jypter files:
+There are two Jupyter Notebook files:

 1) BankMarketing.ipynb which uses the bank_additional_full.csv file and,